Carlsbad DUI Defense

 • Rising Blood Alcohol Defense: If your BAC was taken a significant time after you were driving, we can argue that your BAC was below the legal limit at the time of driving and rose afterward.

-Why Choose Us: The Gold Standard of DUI Defense
+Why Choose Us: The Gold Standard of DUI Defense in Carlsbad

 At The Law Offices of Casey & Angelos, we take pride in our exclusive focus on DUI defense within San Diego County, with dedicated service for Carlsbad.
 Attorney G. Cole Casey leads our team with extensive experience and is recognized as the only San Diego attorney on the faculty of the National College for DUI Defense.
 Our firm has earned its reputation as the Gold Standard of DUI Defense, offering personalized and focused legal strategies that address the unique circumstances of every client.